 What is Corneal Dystrophy?

-Usually when we’re trying to determine the meaning of a medical term that has several “parts” we here at IndulgeYouPet have found the easiest way to get the general “gist” of the term is by breaking down each part and defining the terms separately.
+Usually, when we’re trying to determine the meaning of a medical term with several “parts,” we here at IndulgeYouPet have found the easiest way to get the general “gist” of the term is by breaking down each part and defining the terms separately.

 Corneal…

-The “Corneal” part of Corneal Dystrophy is pretty easy because the “Corneal” is simply referring to the “Cornea” which is the transparent or clear part of the eye that acts as a protective outer covering.
-Its primary function is to help protect the rest of the eye from dirt, bacteria or just about anything else that could get into the eye and cause problems.
+The “Corneal” part of Corneal Dystrophy is pretty easy because the “Corneal” refers to the “Cornea,” which is the transparent or clear part of the eye that acts as a protective outer covering.
+Its primary function is to help protect the rest of the look from dirt, bacteria, or anything else that could get into the eye and cause problems.

 Dystrophy…

-Dystrophy on the other hand is a term used to describe a condition or disorder whereby an organ or body tissue begins to start deteriorating.
-Which in the case of the condition that we’re discussing today would be the cornea.
+On the other hand, dystrophy is a term used to describe a condition or disorder whereby an organ or body tissue starts deteriorating.
+In the state we’re discussing today, it would be the cornea.

-When it comes to discussing corneal dystrophy is that there are three different types each of which can cause your pet to suffer from vision impairment and an increased risk for a variety of other eye aliments including:
+The tricky part when it comes to discussing corneal dystrophy is that there are three different types, each of which can cause your pet to suffer from vision impairment and an increased risk for a variety of other eye ailments, including:

 Types of corneal dystrophy: